Python Security Guide

 Start Small

-Begin with log parsing and basic automation.
-Every security professional needs these skills.
+Begin with log parsing.
+Basic automation.
+Every security professional needs these foundational skills regardless of specialization or career path.

 Build Your Toolkit